 PhD Program Learning Outcomes

-- Translate nursing research into practice & policy to improve health & healthcare systems.
+- Articulate the clinical and policy implications of their research contributions by translating nursing research into practice and policy to improve health and healthcare systems.

-- Provide leadership to effect change in healthcare practice, policy, & education issues by collaboration & partnerships.
+- Provide leadership to effect change in healthcare practice, policy, and education issues by collaboration and partnerships in a data-rich world.